mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Note: this will be cleared when publishing version 1.0 of the spec

 2020-09-24:

+* Test runners MUST raise an error for incompatible files

 * Improve docs for Evaluating Matches.
 Extra keys are only permitted in root-level documents.
 Always permit key order variation.